Azure-Samples/azure-servicebus-messaging-samples/README.md

 ###Basic Message Handling

-* **OnMessage(Async) API** - [OnMessage](./OnMessage) shows how to use the callback-based OnMessage(Async) API, which provides a robust receive loop for both Queues and Topic Subscriptions that automatically handles transient errors and processing exceptions.
+* **Receive Loop** - [ReceiveLoop](./ReceiveLoop) shows how to use an explicit receive loop instead of the recommended, callback-based
+  OnMessage(Async) API used in the "getting started" sample.
 * **Message Prefetching** - The [Prefetch](./Prefetch) sample shows the difference between having "prefetch" turned on or off for the receiver.
   Prefetch is a background receive operation that acquires messages into a buffer before the application itself calls *Receive* and therefore optimizes and often accelerates the message flow.